graphql-aspnet/graphql-aspnet.github.io/docs/controllers/type-extensions.md

 When you declare a type extension it will only be invoked in context of the type being extended.

-When we return a field of data from a property, an instance of the object must to exist in order to retrieve the property value.
-The same is true for a `type extension` except that instead of calling a property getter on the instance we're handing the entire instance to our method and letting it figure out what it needs to do with the data to resolve the field.
+When we return a value from a property, an instance of an object must exist in order to supply that value.
+That is to say if you want the `Name` property of a bakery, you need a bakery instance to retrieve it from.
+The same is true for a `type extension` except that instead of calling a property getter on the instance, graphql hands the entire object to our method and lets us figure out what needs to happen to resolve the field.

-GraphQL senses the type being extended and finds a method parameter to match.
-It captures that parameter, hides it from the object graph and supplies it with the result of the parent field, in this case the resolution of field `bakery(id: 5)`.
+GraphQL inspects the type being extended and finds a parameter on the method to match it.
+It captures that parameter, hides it from the object graph, and fills it with the result of the parent field, in this case the resolution of field `bakery(id: 5)`.

 This is immensely scalable:

 -   There are no wasted cycles fetching `CakeOrders` unless the requestor specifically asks for them.
 -   We have full access to [type expression validation](../advanced/type-expressions) and [model validation](./model-state) for our other method parameters.
 -   Since its a controller action we have full access to graph action results and can return `this.Ok()`, `this.Error()` etc. to give a rich developer experience.
--   [Field Authorization](./authorization) is also wired up for us.
+-   [Field Security](./authorization) is also wired up for us.
 -   The bakery model is greatly simplified.

 #### Can every field be a type extension?